anilpank/javascriptninja/README.md

 - Use ```'use strict';``` as shown in strictMode.js file.
 That would make sure that unintended code would blow up.
 - In production code do not use ```'use strict'``` in global scope.
 Better do that in function scope.
 It plays out well in scope.

+### Read only properties
+- Have a look at example readOnlyFields.js.
+If you don't use strict mode, and make a property read only, if you assign some value to the property, value does not get changed and you don't even get an error.
+- When you use strict mode, then you would get a valid error TypeError: Cannot assign to read only property.
+Have a look at readOnlyFileStrict.js